Get A Free, No-Risk Consultation Today

 August 15, 2024

 Disorderly conduct is considered any act that disturbs the peace or safety of the general public.
-Although it is a misdemeanor offense in Tennessee which can land you in jail for up to 30 days, the punishment does not end there.
-You will also have a criminal record, which will make it difficult to find adequate employment or housing.
+Although it is a misdemeanor offense in Tennessee, which can land you in jail for up to 30 days, the punishment does not end there.
+You will also have a criminal record, making finding adequate employment or housing difficult.

 A disorderly conduct charge must be nipped in the bud.
 If you have been accused of disorderly conduct, now is the time to speak with our Davidson County criminal defense lawyers.